 Norway is renowned for its deep fresh fjords, dramatic mountain ranges and emerald-green forests, but what is not so well known is its distinctive cuisine.
 Here's what you should try on your Norway yacht charter.

-Yet the country’s stunning natural surrounds, as well as its long winters and short summers, have created much of its weird and wonderful food.
+The country’s stunning natural surrounds, as well as its long winters and short summers, have inspired much of its unique and wonderful cuisine.
 And although home to a cutting-edge contemporary food scene, many traditional dishes date back to the Vikings.

 From creatively preserved meats to mouth-watering deserts made from local fruit, here are our top 10 picks of the Best Traditional Norwegian Foods:

 Claiming the title of Norway’s national dish is Fårikål, a warming bowl of hearty stew made from mutton and cabbage, and seasoned with peppercorns and salt.
 Covered in water and cooked until the meat is tender, the dish is then traditionally served with a side of potatoes.

 Commonly found in the western parts of Norway, it’s the perfect dish to warm up those on a Norway yacht charter, especially during the winter months.
 There’s also a national Fårikål feast day celebrated on the last Thursday of September each year.